Jeremiakim/ILockDoors/server/README.md

 }
 OR
 {
-  "message": "categoryId is required"
+    "message": "Start date Cannot Be Null"
 }
 OR
 {
-  "message": "authorId is required"
+    "message": "End date Cannot Be Null"
 }
+OR
+{
+    "message": "External Id date Cannot Be Null"
+}
+OR
+{
+  "message": "UserId is required"
+}
+OR
+{
+  "message": "AccomodationId is required"
+}
 ```

-## 4. GET /cuisines
+## 4. GET /rooms

 Request: